vfarah-if/TerraformCloudFoundryExercise/README.md

 - What **Terraform is not**, an easy way to just swap between different cloud providers with the same settings, mainly because providers offer different solutions (no easy way to transparently port from one to another)
 - Terraform uses a **declarative** approach, meaning it declares how the _desired state_ or end result, where as Puppet uses a **procedural** approach, so it may change what exists versus what you knewly configured
 - Procedural approaches also do not take into the account the state and history of the infrastructure, but the down side is that declaritive has no concept of _zero-downtime deployments_ but clever hacks to solve this
-- Tf is one of the youngest IaC tools, making it the least mature
+- Terraform is one of the youngest IaC tools, making it the least mature

 ### Getting started with Terraform